 What is living in Rochester like for you?

-We live less than a mile from both Saint Marys Hospital and Rochester Methodist Hospital, and we love being able to walk to work (when it isn't below zero!).
+We live less than a mile from both the Saint Marys Campus and the Methodist Campus of Mayo Clinic Hospital, and we love being able to walk to work (when it isn't below zero!).
 There are several parks for our daughter to play at within walking distance of our house.
 As a family, we enjoy the zoo in Byron, visiting the public library and the weekly Farmer's Market, and seasonal visits to the multiple berry farms, apple orchards, and pumpkin patches.
 There are also bike paths, places to snowshoe or cross-country ski, and several state parks in the area.

 What does your future look like right now?

 After my husband and I graduate from residency we plan to move to Africa.
 We have not yet decided whether we will go immediately or if we'll pursue more training in a fellowship or work for a few years to gain more experience.
 We plan to work somewhere in rural Africa, likely practicing a combination of obstetrics, pediatrics, emergency medicine, infectious disease, preventative medicine, along with a good dose of public health.
 One of my passions is working with AIDS orphans, so we'll see how this fits into the picture as well.